Creep (deformation): Deformation mechanism maps

 Deformation mechanism maps provide a visual tool categorizing the dominant deformation mechanism as a function of homologous temperature, shear modulus-normalized stress, and strain rate.
 Generally, two of these three properties (most commonly temperature and stress) are the axes of the map, while the third is drawn as contours on the map.

 To populate the map, constitutive equations are found for each deformation mechanism.
 These are used to solve for the boundaries between each deformation mechanism, as well as the strain rate contours.

 Deformation mechanism maps can be used to compare different strengthening mechanisms, as well as compare different types of materials.

-General equation

-where ε is the creep strain, C is a constant dependent on the material and the particular creep mechanism, m and b are exponents dependent on the creep mechanism, Q is the activation energy of the creep mechanism, σ is the applied stress, d is the grain size of the material, k is Boltzmann's constant, and T is the absolute temperature.
+where ε is the creep strain, C is a constant dependent on the material and the particular creep mechanism, m and b are exponents dependent on the creep mechanism, Q is the activation energy of the creep mechanism, σ is the applied stress, d is the grain size of the material, k is the Boltzmann constant, and T is the absolute temperature.